Skip to main content

 TR-FRET

 Time-Resolved Fluorescence Resonance Energy Transfer (TR-FRET) is a sensitive and reliable fluorescence-based assay technique that combines the principles of time-resolved fluorescence and FRET to minimize background signal and maximize signal-to-noise ratio.
-It is widely used in biochemical and biological research for studying molecular interactions, such as protein-protein or protein-DNA interactions, enabling the detection and quantification of these interactions in various assay formats, including high-throughput screening for drug discovery.
+It is widely used in biochemical and biological research for studying molecular interactions, such as protein-protein or protein-DNA interactions, enabling the detection and quantification of these interactions in various assay formats, including kinase large molecule high throughput screening for drug discovery.

 Image courtesy Invitrogen Corporation, Walthem MA.